khulnasoft/tracker/docs/tutorials/k8s-policies.md

 - kubectl command-line tool installed and configured to work with your cluster
 - Helm v3 or later installed on your local machine

-## Install Tracee via Helm
+## Install Tracker via Helm

-To install Tracee using Helm, follow these steps:
+To install Tracker using Helm, follow these steps:

 Add the Aqua Security Helm repository: